 When taking an anecdotal look at the headlines, this trend doesn’t seem to be specific to conventionally grown or organically grown foods.
-Rather, it seems to be a product of our industrial food system, but no fingers are being pointed as of yet as to the cause of the contamination.
-In August 2012, Dole Fresh Vegetables recalled cases of bagged salad from 8 states and, in September 2012, Kroger recalled spinach sold at stores in 15 states after both tested positive for Listeria monocytogens bacteria .
-In February of this year, Taylor farms voluntarily recalled from 35 states organic baby spinach sold under Walmart’s Marketside Organic and The Kroger Co.’s Simple Truth Organic brand that tested positive for E. Coli contamination .
+Rather, it seems to be a product of our industrial food system, but no fingers are being pointed yet as to the cause of the contamination.
+In August 2012, Dole Fresh Vegetables recalled cases of bagged salad from 8 states and, in September 2012, Kroger recalled spinach sold at stores in 15 states after both tested positive for Listeria monocytogenes bacteria.
+In February 2013, Taylor Farms voluntarily recalled organic baby spinach from 35 states that tested positive for E. Coli contamination.
+The baby spinach was sold under Walmart’s Marketside Organic and The Kroger Co.’s Simple Truth Organic brand.

 Whether buying from the big chain grocery store or your farmer’s market or plucking your food straight from your garden it is always a good idea to wash your vegetables thoroughly before eating.
 The big difference is that when you grow your own food you know what you’ve put on it and in the soil.
 You know how it was cleaned, packaged and transported and you have the power to make it as safe as you can for you and your family.

 Want to know more about the “Dirty Dozen”?
-Check out this article: http://www.thedailygreen.com/healthy-eating/eat-safe/dirty-dozen-foods#slide-1
+Check out this article: Dirty Dozen Foods

 Author: Stacey L. L. Couch